jwulf/zeebe-exporter-demo/README.md

 If your exporter does not throw in the `configure` method, then another instance is created, and the `open` method is called.
 In this method you can get a reference to a `Controller`.
 The `Controller` provides a scheduler that can be used to batch operations to process asynchronously, and a method to mark a record as exported.

-Whenever a record is available for export, the `e
+Whenever a record is available for export, the `export` method is called with the record to export.

-When the broker shuts down, the `close` method is called and you can perform any clean-up that you need to.
+When the broker shuts down, the `close` method is called, and you can perform any clean-up that you need to.

 ## Exporting a record